geirfp/CMI-5_Spec_Current/cmi5_spec.md

 * The "Terminated" verb MUST be the last statement (cmi5 allowed or defined).

 AU Verb Ordering Rules within a Registration (per AU) are as follows:
-* Only one "Completed" cmi5 defined statement is allowed per registration.
+* Only one "Completed" cmi5 defined statement is allowed per registration per AU.
-* Only one "Passed" cmi5 defined statement is allowed per registration.
+* Only one "Passed" cmi5 defined statement is allowed per registration per AU.
-* A "Failed" statement must not follow a "Passed" statement (in cmi5 defined statements) per registration.
+* A "Failed" statement must not follow a "Passed" statement (in cmi5 defined statements) per registration per AU.
+(_Comment from Geir: So this means that the AU must have the knowledge avout previous sessions and attempts?_)
 AUs may use additional verbs not listed in this specification.

-Regardless of the verbs the AUs use in statements, the LMS MUST record and provide reporting for all statements.
+Regardless of the verbs the AUs use in statements, the LMS MUST record and provide reporting for all cmi5 defined statements.

 LMS verb ordering rules are as follows:
-* LMS may issue multiple satisfied statements (in a session).
+* LMS may issue multiple "Satisfied" statements (in a session).
-* LMS SHOULD NOT issue multiple satisfied statements (in a registration).
+* LMS SHOULD NOT issue multiple "Satisfied" statements per registration per AU.
-* LMS MUST NOT issue more than one abandoned statement for a session.
+* LMS MUST NOT issue more than one "Abandoned" statement for a session.
-* LMS MUST NOT issue more than one waived statement per session and MUST not issue more than one waived statement per registration per AU.
+* LMS MUST NOT issue more than one "Waived" statement per session and MUST not issue more than one "Waived" statement per registration per AU.

 <a name="verbs_launched"></a>